karinearzoine/ThoughtsBlog/_posts/2015-08-02-my-first-post.md

 [Lactose intolerence ?](https://en.wikipedia.org/wiki/Lactose_intolerance)
 : I stop eating lactose for a week.
 Although I was feeling a little better, it wasn't it.

-My sister-in-law tipped me by telling me that the fact that I would swell might be caused by  eating bread.

 [IBS ?](https://en.wikipedia.org/wiki/Irritable_bowel_syndrome)
 : It explained some symptoms but not all of them, so it wasn't it.

  [Celiac disease ?](https://en.wikipedia.org/wiki/Coeliac_disease)
 : As I read through the symptoms, I could recognize myself.
 After so much research, I asked myself: could this really be it?
 I sent the list of symptoms to the people who knew me best i.e. my parents and my boyfriend.
 We all came to the same conclusion: it explained it all.